Ana is Partner in the GIP (Public Interest Management) (Public Interest Management Research and Consultant) www.gip.net.br.

 During the 4 and 1/2 years that Ed was General Manager of the SFPUC, he was also the Chair of the Water Utility Climate Alliance composed of 10 large water utilities in the United States with 45 million customers, focused on providing leadership and collaboration on climate change issues affecting water utilities and the customers they serve.

 From 1991 to 2008, Ed was the Controller for the City and County of San Francisco managing the City's budget, payroll, accounting and auditing programs.
 As Controller he started the City Services Auditor function which provides audit, performance management and strategic planning services to City Departments.

+In December 2012 he completed his term as a member of the Financial Accounting Foundation that oversees the work of the Financial and Governmental Accounting Standards Board for the United States where he co-chaired the Standard Setting Oversight committee and served on the Executive and Appointments and Evaluations Committees.
 Ed was on the Board of the Government Finance Officers Association of the United States and Canada from 1999 to 2006 and President of the organization in 2004.
-From 2008 to 2012, Ed served on the Board of the Financial Accounting Foundation that oversees the work of the Financial and Governmental Accounting Standards Board for the United States, where he co-chairs the Standard Setting Oversight committee and serves on the Executive and Appointments and Evaluations Committees.
 Ed received his license as a Certified Public Accountant while employed at KPMG, an international accounting firm, in the early 1980's.

 Ed was an officer in the Harvey Milk Lesbian and Gay Democratic Club in San Francisco.
-He and his partner live in Sonoma County in Northern California.
+He and his husband live in Sonoma County in Northern California.

 Born in New York on November 12th, 1949, Frank grew up in Rio de Janeiro, Brazil.

 He studied mathematics and theoretical physics at the Polytechnic High School of Zürich and ended his studies with a Masters degree in mathematics.

 After working some years as a school teacher he studied medicine at the University of Zürich, where he also achieved his medical doctor's degree in immunology.
 He specialized as a family doctor.